cap-js/docs/guides/deployment/with-shared-db.md

 :::

 ::: info --ws-pack
 Note that we use the *--ws-pack* option for some modules.
-It is important for node modules referencing other repository-local node modules.
+It's important for node modules referencing other repository-local node modules.
 :::